-Zone 3 consists of mostly native plants appropriately thinned and spaced by 30 to 50 percent.
+Zone 3 consists of mostly native plants thinned by 30 to 50 percent.

 The objective is to reduce vegetation density and overall fuel load.
 This slows the rate of fire spread, reducing flame lengths and fire intensity before it reaches irrigated zones or structures.